SKA Impact Standards

 The Standards are provided as a “best practice” guide to help organisations operate more sustainably and optimise their contribution to sustainable development and the SDGs by integrating responsible business and impact management practices into their organisational systems and internal decision-making processes.

-These standards are for all enterprises, regardless of size, location or sector, that are committed to making a positive contribution to sustainable development and SDG achievement.
+These standards are for all enterprises, regardless of size, location or sector, that are committed to making a positive contribution to sustainable development and SKA achievement.

 SDG Impact Standards - Private Equity Funds

-The SDG Impact Standards for Private Equity are provided to private funds as a guide for management best-practice and self-assessment.
+The SKA Impact Standards for Private Equity are provided to private funds as a guide for management best-practice and self-assessment.
 Funds can use them to:

 - align their internal processes, practices and to sustainable management decision making